IBM/guardium-helm/README.md

 5. **Results** are sent back to GDP for analysis and reporting
 6. **Helm** automates the deployment, scaling, and management of scanner pods

-> **Note:** While Helm deployment (Step 5) is the final step, it's the key automation piece that enables continuous, scalable vulnerability assessments across your database infrastructure.

 ---